 - Your boat should be stored under cover if possible.
 If covered storage isn't available, a temporary winter cover is recommended.
 A proper winter cover should keep weather off the boat, but still provide adequate ventilation.
 Wrapping a boat up in a tight plastic cover can do more damage than good.
 Dampness and lack of air circulation provide ideal conditions for fungi that cause mildew and dry rot. - 2.
 If you are storing your boat on its trailer: - Now is a good time to repack the trailer's wheel bearings.
-Your local auto service center can help you. - Block the trailer wheels off the ground to avoid tire deterioration. - Loosen the stern tie-downs to avoid stress on the hull. - 3.
-Refer to your engine manual for engine storage instructions. - 4.
-Remove the marine battery from the boat.
+Your local auto service center can help you. - · Block the trailer wheels off the ground to avoid tire deterioration. - Loosen the stern tie-downs to avoid stress on the hull. - 3.
+Refer to your engine manual for engine storage instructions. - Remove the marine battery from the boat.
 Fill the cells to the proper level and store your battery in a warm place.
 A fully charged battery will survive storage better. - 5.
 Fuel tanks should be filled so there is little air space, thereby minimizing condensation. - 6.
 Thoroughly clean your boat.
 If possible, remove cushions, mattresses, blankets, towels, and other items that can hold moisture and cause mildew.
 Such items left on board should be positioned for maximum air circulation.
 Stand mattresses and cushions on edge.
 Prop open doors, hatches, cabinets and ski lockers to allow fresh air to circulate. - 7.
 Clean all deck hardware; then coat the hardware with rust inhibitor. - 8.
-Lubricate the steering mechanism and throttle control linkage. - 9.
-Consult the instructions provided with your head (toilet) for the correct winterizing procedure.
-Drain self-contained heads.
+Lubricate the steering mechanism and throttle control linkage.

 We hope these preventive measures will help make getting ready again in the spring easier.
-Should you have any questions, your Bayliner dealer is eager to provide assistance.
+Should you have any questions, your Quantum dealer is eager to provide assistance.